quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 ---

 #### Bifurcation Diagrams
 Background context explaining the creation and purpose of bifurcation diagrams.
-These diagrams show the attractors as a function of the growth parameter \(\mu\), providing insights into the system's dynamics.
+These diagrams show the attractors as a function of the growth parameter $\mu$, providing insights into the system's dynamics.

 :p Create a bifurcation diagram for the logistic map.
 ??x
-A bifurcation diagram visualizes how attractors (stable populations) change with the growth parameter \(\mu\).
+A bifurcation diagram visualizes how attractors (stable populations) change with the growth parameter $\mu $.
 The diagram helps identify patterns such as bifurcations and cycles.
-To create it, iterate the logistic map over all values of \(\mu\) in small steps, wait for transients to die out, and plot the stable points.
+To create it, iterate the logistic map over all values of $\mu$ in small steps, wait for transients to die out, and plot the stable points.

 ```java
 // Pseudocode for creating a bifurcation diagram